 If you’re looking for a lively resort then look no further than Puerto del Carmen.
 Centro Atlantico is the area for late night clubs, and many of the bars along The Strip offer live music entertainment.
 Both Matagorda and the old town area of Puerto del Carmen are loved by our Irish visitors, to the extent they celebrate St. Patrick’s Day with a parade.
 The island has also won the Best Winter Sun Destination award several times, from the Irish Travel Agents Association.

 The front of Puerto del Carmen is fairly flat, the old town harbour area has a steep climb, as does the area immediately behind Playa Grande where we have a street known as “cardiac hill!”
 For visitors with walking difficulties the flatter areas around the new town, Los Pocillos and Matagorda are generally preferred.

-Basically, you can get whatever type of food you want in Puerto del Carmen – you’ll even find a Burger King and a McDonalds in the resort if that floats your boat.
+Basically, you can get whatever type of food you want in Puerto del Carmen – you’ll even find a Burger King in the resort if that floats your boat.

-In terms of top end cuisine, the resort now has The Kentia Gourmet Club, which is located in Hotel La Isla y El Mar, and chef Luis Leon serves some amazing steaks at his restaurant Toro.
+In terms of top end cuisine, the resort now has The Kentia Gourmet Club, which is located in Hotel La Isla y El Mar, and and Serenity and Arenas Lounge offer fabulous high class options.

 Events & Festivals

-Plaza Varadero is the main area for events, the Fiestas de Nuestra Señora del Carmen is celebrated at the end of July / beginning of August with almost 2 weeks of traditional events centred around the harbour and a funfair.
+Plaza Varadero in the old harbour is the main area for events, the Fiestas de Nuestra Señora del Carmen is celebrated at the end of July / beginning of August with almost 2 weeks of traditional events centred around the harbour and a funfair.